International School on the Rhine

-ISR International School on the Rhine is a private school that started operation in 2003 in the heart of the Neuss/Düsseldorf area, in the Western part of central Germany.
+ISR International School on the Rhine is a private school that started operation in 2003 in the Neuss/Düsseldorf area in North Rhine-Westphalia, Germany.
+The school provides international education from Kindergarten through Grade 12 at locations in Neuss, Düsseldorf and Meerbusch.
 The county of Neuss, the city of Neuss, the Neuss Chamber of Commerce and local and international companies in the region joined to establish an international college preparatory school.